-Brighton & Hove's licensed Hackney Carriage taxis are usually either a London type vehicle or saloon car with a large roof sign with the words 'TAXI' and 'FOR HIRE' on the front.
-Both types of vehicle have the council's logo and the words 'Licensed TAXI' on the front doors as well as the licence number on the rear doors.
-A plate on the back of the taxi gives its licence number and drivers must display a council issued badge in the taxi.
-These are the only vehicles allowed at taxi ranks or to pick you up if you hail them in the street.
+Brighton & Hove's licensed Hackney Carriage taxis are usually either a London type vehicle, or saloon car with a large roof sign with the words 'TAXI' and 'FOR HIRE' on the front.
+Both types of vehicle have the council's logo and the words 'Licensed TAXI' on the front doors.
+They will also have the licence number on the rear doors.
+A plate on the back of the taxi gives its licence number, and drivers must display a council-issued badge in the taxi.
+These are the only vehicles allowed at taxi ranks, or to pick you up if you hail them in the street.

 The taxi fares are set by the council.

 We also have a Hackney Carriage Accessibility Policy (PDF 123KB)

 Brighton & Hove licensed private hire cars

 Brighton & Hove licensed private hire cars look different to the Hackney Carriage style taxis.
 They will have signs on the doors which say 'PRIVATE HIRE', 'PRIOR BOOKING ONLY.'
 These taxis usually advertise a telephone number that you can call.
 The vehicle will have a green plate on the back with its licence number.
 The driver must display a council-issued driver badge in the car.

 It's legal to order a taxi from anywhere in England and Wales.
 Each council will have their own licensing terms and checks.

 Private hire cars must not wait for passengers at taxi ranks, or be hailed in the streets.
 Be wary if one stops for you if you have not booked it, it may not be insured to carry you.

 Private hire cars usually charge the same fares as Hackney Carriages.
 Please check the rates before starting your journey.